notnikhilreddy/voice_assistant/README.md

    - Your browser will likely ask for permission to use your microphone.
 Please allow it.
    - Speak your query.
    - Release the button when you are finished.
-   - The server will process your speech, generate a response, and play it back through your browser.
+   - The server will process your speech, stream the LLM reply, and play audio chunks through your browser as they are synthesized.

+## Client-streaming message types

+- `user_text`: final transcription.
+- `llm_partial`: growing assistant text as tokens stream.
+- `llm_chunk`: text chunk that was just sent to TTS (optional for display).
+- `audio_chunk`: base64 WAV chunk; play in arrival order.
+- `stream_done`: final assistant text; marks end of this turn.
+- `error`: message if something went wrong.

 Enjoy your private, locally-run voice assistant!